-- 2.62 For consistency, each site allocation is presented in a standard template, with the site boundary clearly identified and relevant contextual information presented.
-In addition to the allocation, site requirements and development guidelines are set out.
-The 'notes' field has been included in the Preferred Approach document as an informative to aid consultation, and will not be included in the adopted document. - 2.63 For the purposes of the Site Allocations Local Plan, 'town centre uses' include the main town centre uses as defined in the glossary of the NPPF.
-This includes: Retail development (including warehouse clubs and factory outlet centres); leisure, entertainment and more intensive sport and recreation uses (including cinemas, restaurants, drive-through restaurants, bars and pubs, nightclubs, casinos, health and fitness centres, indoor bowling centres and bingo halls); offices; and arts, culture and tourism development (including theatres, museums, galleries and concert halls, hotels and conference facilities).
-The appropriate mix of town centre uses on a particular site will need to be determined with regard to relevant Core Strategy policies. - 2.64 Residential use is also appropriate in town centres, but is not a town centre use as defined in the NPPF and therefore is not a town centre use for the purposes of the Site Allocations Local Plan.
-The site requirements and/or development guidelines therefore provide further guidance on the acceptable form of residential development where it is considered an appropriate use for the site.
+- 2.24 For the purposes of the Site Allocations Local Plan, 'town centre uses' include the main town centre uses as defined in the glossary of the NPPF.
+This includes: Retail development (including warehouse clubs and factory outlet centres); leisure, entertainment and more intensive sport and recreation uses (including cinemas, restaurants, drive-through restaurants, bars and pubs, nightclubs, casinos, health and fitness centres, indoor bowling centres and bingo halls); offices; and arts, culture and tourism development (including theatres, museums, galleries and concert halls, hotels and conference facilities).The appropriate mix of town centre uses on a particular site will need to be determined with regard to relevant Core Strategy policies. - 2.25 Where a site has been allocated for mixed use development appropriate to the town centre and specific uses are also identified within the allocation, the specific uses identified indicate the council's priority uses for the site.
+This approach provides the flexibility for proposals to incorporate an appropriate mix of town centre uses while also providing clear direction to both applicants and decision makers about the priorities for sites within town centres.
+This ensures that proposals appropriately contribute to the vitality and viability of the particular centre.